vuetifyjs/vuetify/packages/docs-next/src/pages/en/getting-started/quick-start.md

 ### Font installation

 Vuetify uses Google's Roboto font and Material Design Icons.
-The simplest way to install these are to include their CDN's in your main index.html.
+The simplest way to install these are to include their CDN's in your main `index.html` file.

 ```html
 <link href="https://fonts.googleapis.com/css?family=Roboto:100,300,400,500,700,900" rel="stylesheet">